- Home Page

 COVID-19 PUBLIC HEALTH INFORMATION for Short Term Rentals Click here

 DEADLINE FOR PERMIT RENEWALS, Jan.
-1, 2022: If you had a valid Permit for 2021, you should have received a notice in December reminding you to renew your Permit for the 2022 season.
-The deadline to renew was Jan.
-1, 2022.
-If you have not yet renewed your Permit and wish to renew for 2022, please do so ASAP or you risk loosing your Permit to a new applicant.
+1, 2023: If you have a valid Permit for 2022, you will receive a notice in October reminding you to renew your Permit for the 2023 season.
+The deadline to renew is Jan.
+1, 2023.
+If you wish to renew for 2023, please do so prior to January 1, 2023 or you risk losing your Permit to a new applicant currently on the waiting list.

 WHAT IS A STR?
 A short-term rental is the nightly or weekly rentals of residential units, or parts of residential units including, but not limited to; single family dwellings, duplexes, multi-family dwellings, townhomes, condominiums, mobile homes, or similar dwellings listed for rent, oftentimes on various hosting sites including VRBO, Airbnb, Craigslist, Homeaway, Flipkey, etc. Temporary structures or camping structures like yurts, tents, tent type structures or RVs cannot be used as short term rentals.

-4.5% Cap: No more than 4.5% of the total number of residences in unincorporated Clear Creek County, in any given year, may receive a STR Permit.
-With a total count of 3557 residential units, this means 160 Permits are available for issuance for the 2022 year.
+4.5% Cap: No more than 4.5% of the total number of residences in unincorporated Clear Creek County, in any given year, may receive a 'non-primary residence' STR Permit.
+With a total count of 3577 residential units, this means 161 Permits are available for issuance for the 2023 year.

-If you are applying for a STR Permit within your primary residence, you are exempt from this cap.
-If you are applying for a Permit for your primary residence, you must submit evidence of primary residency with two forms; 1) a driver's license OR Colorado state identification card, and 2) voter registration, motor vehicle registration or designated residence for tax purposes (found on your federal tax return).
+If you are applying for a STR Permit for your primary residence, this type of Permit is exempt from the cap.
+When you apply for a 'primary residence' Permit, you will be asked to submit two pieces of evidence that prove primary residency; 1) a driver's license OR Colorado state identification card, and 2) voter registration, motor vehicle registration or designated residence for tax purposes (found on your federal tax return).
+A STR permit for a primary residence is good for two (2) years instead of one.

 Please read The Short Term Rental Regulations (PDF) here.
 These Regulations are intended to assure that short term rentals meet minimum health and safety guidelines, and minimize impacts to residential neighbors.

-Permit Fees: $250 for an annual permit.
-A new permit must be obtained each calendar year.
+Permit Fees: $500 for an annual permit.
+A new non-primary resident permit must be obtained each calendar year (primary resident permits are good for two (2) years).
 A Permit is only good for the calendar year it is issued.
 A permit is required for each separate STR unit that is advertised.

 Apply for, or renew your Short Term Rental Permit on the STR PERMITTING WEBSITE here.